Welcome to the A+ Scholarship Program.

 - Federal Pell grant MUST pay first.

-- The A+ program scholarship covers the unpaid balance of your tuition and required fees after all available, non-loan federal financial assistance, such as the federal Pell grant, has been applied to your account.
+- The A+ Scholarship covers the unpaid balance of your tuition and required fees after all available, non-loan federal financial assistance, such as the federal Pell grant, has been applied to your account.

-- This may result in a zero award if your Pell grant is sufficient to cover all tuition and general fee charges.
+- This may result in a zero award if your Pell grant is sufficient to cover all tuition and required fee charges.

 - You must sign up for a payment plan the same day you register for classes.